Louisa Payne1

 Sarah Harley was the daughter of Hon.
 Thomas Harley.1 She married Robert Auriol Hay-Drummond, 10th Earl of Kinnoull, son of Most Rev. Hon.
 Robert Hay-Drummond and Henrietta Auriol, on 8 June 1781.1 She died on 15 February 1837.1

 Her married name became Hay-Drummond.
-As a result of her marriage, Sarah Harley was styled as Countess of Kinnoull on 27 December 1787.
+After her marriage, Sarah Harley was styled as Countess of Kinnoull on 27 December 1787.

 Citations